 If you decide to take up a course, do your due diligence as there are many on offer, such as short courses which will only cost a couple hundred dollars.
 But there are also lots of complimentary and free online learning platforms available.
 Coursera is an online learning channel supported by top worldwide universities, including Stanford and Duke University, which provides free courses across many specialisations.
 There are also online resources for EAs that provide free resources and articles, such as Practically Perfect PA, if you don’t currently have the time to take on a course.

-Attending PA conferences is another a good way to meet other EAs and administrative professionals and learn from them how to best adapt to this constantly evolving role – you might already have a network of contacts who you can draw advice from, particularly when you have unique or tricky scenarios that you can run by them.
+Attending PA conferences is another good way to meet other EAs and administrative professionals and learn from them how to best adapt to this constantly evolving role – you might already have a network of contacts who you can draw advice from, particularly when you have unique or tricky scenarios that you can run by them.
 Otherwise, conferences and events are a great starting point for connecting and building a network of EAs you can call on.

-New doors and responsibilities
+New EA opportunities and responsibilities